glennklockwood/rpi-ansible/README.md

 This playbook purposely requires a few manual steps _after_ running the playbook to ensure that it does not lock you out of your Raspberry Pi.

+1. If using remote mode, delete the changes you made to `~/.ssh/config` so that you switch to using the new user that Ansible created for subsequent Ansible connections.

-1. While logged in as pi, `sudo passwd glock` (or whatever username you created) to set a password for that user.
+2. While logged in as pi, `sudo passwd glock` (or whatever username you created) to set a password for that user.
 This is _not_ required to log in as that user, but it _is_ required to `sudo` as that user.
 You may also choose to set a password for the pi and/or root users.

-2. `usermod --lock pi` to ensure that the default user is completely disabled.
+3. `usermod --lock pi` to ensure that the default user is completely disabled.

+You can also use the `lock-default-user.yml` standalone playbook to disable the default users for all the supported board-specific roles.

 ## Optional configurations